starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 > Every line of code should appear to be written by a single person, no matter the number of contributors.

 This set of rules generate some constraints and conventions.
-If you ran into instances where a convention isn’t obvious or a solution could be handled in a few different ways, contact the PatterFly community and have a conversation about how to handle it and update this guidelines when needed.
+If you ran into instances where a convention isn’t obvious or a solution could be handled in a few different ways, contact the PatternFly community and have a conversation about how to handle it and update this guidelines when needed.

 ## Table of content (WIP)